nforgeio/neonKUBE/Images/neon-registry/README.md

 frontends:
 - host: REGISTRY.MY-CLUSTER.COM
   certname: MY-CERT-NAME
-  proxyport: 5000
 backends:
 - server: neon-registry
   port: 5000
 ```
 &nbsp;

-This route accepts HTTPS requests on port 5000 on all of the cluster hosts, handles TLS termination and then forwards the requests to the **neon-registry** service as unencrypted HTTP on service port 5000.
+This route accepts HTTPS requests on the standard public SSL port on all of the cluster hosts, handles TLS termination and then forwards the requests to the **neon-registry** service as unencrypted HTTP on service port 5000.

 ## Deploy as a Container